AttilaAKINCI/MoneyBox/README.md

 * Timber Client logging
 * Dependency Injection (HILT)
 * DataBinding
+* Permissions
+* Glide Image Loading
 * Thruth (assertions)
+* MockK, JUnit5 for unit Testing
+* JUnit4 for integration tests
 * RecyclerView with List Adapter and DiffUtil
 * Transition animation between fragments
 * Single Activity multiple Fragments approach
-* Unit testing samples & HILT integrations for testing

 ## MVVM Design
 Each UI part or application is assumed as independent feature so each feature has view, viewmodel and model(shown as data group) part of architecture.
 Necessary abstractions are applied so as to ensure injections and polymorphic usages of clases.

-UI, ViewModel, Repository layers are seperated and they communicate each other with event base informers(resource-informer-observer).
+UI, ViewModel, Repository layers are seperated and they communicate each other with event base informers(Resource).

 ## Data sharing between fragments
 There are couple ways to achieve that.
 In this task example, I have used activity scoped viewmodels in order to